Table of Contents

 Overview of the Total Spectrum Series for Nasal Health Support

-RLT Home is a premium brand that has the finest Total Spectrum Red Light Therapy devices.
-The devices emit therapeutic red and near-infrared light, which is ideal for nasal polyps.
+RLT Home is a premium brand that offers the finest Total Spectrum Red Light Therapy devices.
+These devices emit therapeutic red and near-infrared light, which is ideal for nasal polyps.
 They are FDA-approved, CE-qualified, and RoHS-compliant to ensure safety and efficacy.
+The models have sufficient power irradiance to allow light to penetrate deep into tissues and incorporate simple-to-use features that make red light therapy convenient to perform at home.

 Best Practices for Using Red Light Therapy for Nasal Polyps